 The United Nations High Commission for Refugees (UNHCR), the UN Development Program (UNDP), and the International Organization for Migration (IOM), as well as many Non-Governmental Organizations (NGOs), have an essential role in providing assistance and protection to IDPs in a variety of contexts.
 Operationally, UNHCR - as the Global Protection Cluster lead - has spearheaded the protection of conflict-affected IDPs.

-The Resident Coordinator for a country, who is often also its Humanitarian Coordinator (RC/HC), has an important role to play in ensuring a comprehensive humanitarian response to internal displacement.
+The Resident Coordinator for a country, who is generally designated as its Humanitarian Coordinator (RC/HC) during a humanitarian crisis, has an important role to play in ensuring a comprehensive humanitarian response to internal displacement.
 The Internal Displacement Monitoring Centre (IDMC) and the Joint IDP Profiling Service (JIPS) both provide crucial expertise and data on situations of internal displacement.
 The Special Rapporteur on the Human Rights of IDPs works to promote the human rights of IDPs within the UN system, and conducts advocacy with Governments and key stakeholders.

 OCHA works in close partnership with Security Council bodies, UNHCR, UNDP, the Special Rapporteur on the Human Rights of IDPs, protection-related IASC agencies, and UN Secretariat organizations to promote the protection and assistance of IDPs.